charlie86/shiny-usage-monitor/README.md

 6 2018-03-09 23:52:58 29000 shiny 20  0 245316 78764 6808 R 98.7 3.8 0:01.12   0       shiny-server/sentify
 ```

 There you have it!
+You'll notice there's other information, notably CPU and Memory, in the data that could also be useful to track over time.

 For a live example, go [here](http://rcharlie.net/server_status/).